-The quantitative impact of the expected credit loss model has not yet been determined by the Society.
+A high-value assessment of the quantitative impact of the expected credit loss model has been undertaken by the Society.
 Based on the nature of the Society's financial assets, the classification and measurement of financial assets are not expected to have a material change.
 The Society does not conduct any hedge accounting, so these changes are not applicable.

-Management are developing an implementation project to quantify the impact of this standard during the 2018 financial year.
+Management are developing an implementation project to quantify the impact of this standard during the 2019 financial year.
 To date, management have focused on analysing historical credit losses to enable a starting point for this implementation project.